onemillioncom/tronsr-template/BUDGET_EXPENSES.md

 10% Acceleration of advertising and marketing campaigns 5% OneMillion Software House development

-Our strategy is to distribute 50% of the prize between voters
+Our strategy is to distribute 50% of the prize between voter